 Stay in Murat if you are first-time visitor; you like a great choice of shopping and nightlife; you hope to see a show at the opera house; you are or are visiting, a student at the university.

 Best places to stay in Murat (Central Bari):

-Also known as San Nicola, this is the historic part of the city, located within ancient walls.
-Featuring a traditional medieval layout, it represents the folkloric portion of the city, where many ancient traditions are still practised.
+Also known as San Nicola, this is the historic center of the city, located within ancient walls.
+Featuring a traditional medieval layout, it represents the folkloric portion of the city, where many ancient traditions are still practiced.

 The remains of the original Roman city are buried deep beneath the modern one, with very little certainty known about what it would actually have looked like at the time.
 However, Barri Vecchia still dates back to the Byzantine era, meaning even though it is not as old as some parts of Italy, it is still a long-standing, historic location.